oliviacarlisle/dslib-core/README.md

-# mini-queue
+# array-queue

-A simple, efficient queue implementation written in TypeScript.
+A simple, efficient queue implementation using a circular buffer.

 ## Data Structures